-For other financial assets at amortised cost including deposits, other receivables, bills receivables and amount due from a joint venture, management considers that their credit risk has not increased significantly since initial recognition with reference to the counterparty historical default rate and current financial position.
-The credit risk on these financial assets is assessed by management to be immaterial (2021: The credit risk on these financial assets is assessed by management to be immaterial) after considering the financial conditions of these entities.
+For other financial assets at amortised cost including deposits, other receivables and bills receivables, management considers that their credit risk has not increased significantly since initial recognition with reference to the counterparty historical default rate and current financial position.
+The credit risk on these financial assets is assessed by management to be immaterial (2022: same) after considering the financial conditions of these entities.
 Accordingly, the impairment provision is determined based on the 12-month expected credit loss which is minimal.
-As at 31 December 2022 and 2021, substantially all of the Group's bank balances are deposited in major financial institutions located in the Mainland China and Hong Kong.
+As at 31 December 2023 and 2022, substantially all of the Group's bank balances are deposited in major financial institutions located in the Mainland China and Hong Kong.
 Management does not expect any losses from non-performance by these banks.